 What should I discuss with my healthcare provider before taking buprenorphine and naloxone (Suboxone)?

-- a curve in the spine that affects breathing;
+- curvature of the spine that affects breathing;

-Buprenorphine and naloxone is in the FDA pregnancy category C. This means that it is not known whether buprenorphine and naloxone will be harmful to an unborn baby.
-Use of buprenorphine and naloxone during pregnancy may cause withdrawal symptoms in a newborn baby.
-Do not take buprenorphine and naloxone if you are pregnant or could become pregnant during treatment.
+FDA pregnancy category C. It is not known whether buprenorphine and naloxone will harm an unborn baby.
+Buprenorphine and naloxone may cause addiction or withdrawal symptoms in your newborn if you take the medication during pregnancy.
+Tell your doctor if you are pregnant or plan to become pregnant.

 How should I take buprenorphine and naloxone (Suboxone)?